RSC brings science to Stormont for the first time

 "The RSC is proud to be taking an active role in the science community in Northern Ireland.
 The practitioners, supporters and champions who belong to this community are wonderfully diverse and I'm sure many of Northern Ireland's talented scientists will make up some of these 175 people."

-As part of the RSC's 175th anniversary celebrations, we will be recognising 175 diverse chemical scientists, as nominated by the community
+As part of the Royal Society of Chemistry's 175th anniversary celebrations, we will be recognising 175 diverse chemical scientists, as nominated by the community

 Contact and Further Information